shipinggs/processing-projection-graffiti/README.md

 Equipment Setup Steps For Projection Graffiti
 ------
 1. Boot Laptop.
-2. Put tripods without wiimotes in position.
-See [this](http://www.smoothboard.net/files/graphics/info/Wiimote_Whiteboard_Setup.jpg) for an idea on good positions to place the wiimotes.
+2. Put tripods without Wiimotes in position.
+See [this](http://www.smoothboard.net/files/graphics/info/Wiimote_Whiteboard_Setup.jpg) for an idea on good positions to place the Wiimotes.
 3. Launch Smoothboard application.
-4. Press the `1` and `2` buttons on wiimotes to turn their bluetooths on.
+4. Press the `1` and `2` buttons on Wiimotes to turn their bluetooths on.
-5. Once Smoothboard application has connected to wiimotes and launched,  mount wiimotes on tripods.
-Note which wiimote is the primary wiimote and place this one on the primary tripod.
-The primary wiimote can be identified by looking at the 4 lights at the bottom of the wiimote.
-The primary wiimote will have the first light lit.
+5. Once Smoothboard application has connected to wiimotes and launched,  mount Wiimotes on tripods.
+Note which Wiimote is the primary Wiimote and place this one on the primary tripod.
+The primary Wiimote can be identified by looking at the 4 lights at the bottom of the Wiimote.
+The primary Wiimote will have the first light lit.
-6. Press `A` button on wiimotes to calibrate.
+6. Press `A` button on Wiimotes to calibrate.
 7. When calibration is complete, open `paint_with_palette.pde` with Processing and Run.